118 Quotes

 John Salza (Catholic apologist; co-author of True or False Pope?)
 November 2021 The Ordinary Mission of the SSPX?
 Source ↗

-Context: Relevant to claims that Archbishop Lefebvre's claimed mandate or lay requests can substitute for canonical mission.
+Context: Discussion of ordinary mission as a juridical act.
+Relevant to claims that Archbishop Lefebvre's perceived mandate, or lay requests, can substitute for canonical sending.

 Church / Vatican